littlexfish/NTUT-Thesis-Template/thesis-template/func.typ

   en-keywords: (),
   // acknowledgements content, set none to disable
   acknowledgements: none,
-  // appendix content, will show after reference and without page number, none to disable
+  // after-ref content, will show after reference and with page number, none to disable, you can put appendix, mathematical symbols and formulas
-  appendix: none,
+  after-ref: none,
   // appendix section numbering
-  appendix-section-numbering: "A.I.a.i.",
+  after-ref-section-numbering: "A.I.a.i.",
   // max heading level will be record in table of content
   max-heading-record-in-toc: 3,
   // set true to make acknowledgements,